2nd Parliament of Singapore

 The 2nd Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 6 May 1968 and was prorogued on 14 April 1971.
 It commenced its second session on 21 July 1971 and was dissolved on 16 August 1972.

-The members of the 2nd Parliament were elected in the 1968 general election.
-Parliament was controlled by a People's Action Party majority, led by Prime Minister Lee Kuan Yew and his Cabinet.
-During the first session, Punch Coomaraswamy handed over the speakership to Dr Yeoh Ghim Seng.
+The members of the Second Parliament were elected in the 1968 general election.
+The People's Action Party (PAP), led by Prime Minister Lee Kuan Yew and his Cabinet, controlled every seat in the legislature.
+During the first session, Punch Coomaraswamy handed over the speakership to Yeoh Ghim Seng.

-The Second Parliament saw the resignations of five MPs on 30 March 1970, which precipitated a series of two by-elections that year.
-The resignation of Chan Choy Siong left the Parliament without any female MPs for the next 14 years until its reappearance in 1984.
+The Second Parliament saw the resignations of five MPs on 30 March 1970, which was followed by a series of by-elections.
+The resignation of Chan Choy Siong left Parliament without any female MPs until the election of the Sixth Parliament in 1984.